knative/docs/docs/reference/eventing/eventing-contrib.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Secure can be set to true to configure the webhook to use https.</p>
+<p>Secure can be set to true to configure the webhook to use https,
+or false to use http.
+Omitting it relies on the scheme of the Knative Service created (e.g. if auto-TLS is enabled it should do the right thing).</p>
 </td>
 </tr>
 </table>